 1. Job ranking

 The job ranking method of job evaluation simply ranks jobs from the most valuable to the least valuable, rather than attempting to assign a specific value to each job.
+This method determines a job’s ranking based on its value and complexity within the organization.

 Job ranking is simple and fast, but it does not take into account the unique factors of each individual job and can be subjective.
+The hierarchy based approach is particularly suitable for smaller organizations due to its simplicity and effectiveness in managing a limited number of job positions.

 Which job evaluation method an organization uses is up to the organization itself.
 There is no right or wrong method, but each has its own advantages and disadvantages.
 The most important thing is that the method chosen is appropriate for the organization and its needs.